The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: Introduction

 \subsection{Conventions}

-We work with the model of spectra called $S$-modules and $S$-algebras established in \cite{EKMM}.
-In \Cref{sec:mult} we will use $R$ to denote an $E_n$-algebra in $S$-modules whose underlying $S$-module is cofibrant.
-We will use $A$ and $B$ to denote commutative $S$-algebras that receive a map of $E_1$-algebras from $R$.
+We work with the model of spectra developed in \cite{EKMM}.
+These are refered to as $S$-modules and $S$-algebras.
+In \Cref{sec:mult} we will use $R$ to denote an $\Ealg_n$-algebra in $S$-modules whose underlying $S$-module is cofibrant.
+We will use $A$ and $B$ to denote commutative $S$-algebras that receive a map of $\Ealg_1$-algebras from $R$.
+The underlying $R$-module of $A$ and $B$ will also be assumed to be cofibrant.
 Following Mandell, we will take $R$-modules to mean modules over a strictly associative $S$-algebra, denoted $UR$, which is homotopy equivalent to $R$ in the category of $S$-modules.
 Similarly, all model categorical notions will take place in $UR$-modules instead of $R$-modules.
-This $S$-algebra $UR$ is constructed in Section 2 of \cite{MandellHULKsmash}.
-Also, after the introduction of $\Lmu$ we will take $-\wedge_R-$ to mean $\Lmu$.
-In particular, all of the constructions in \Cref{subsec:kss recollection} take place in this setting.
-We also make use of the phrase homotopy cofibrant $R$-module.
-Such a module $M$ over $R$ is, in light of the above convention, a module over $UR$ which is homotopy equivalent to a cell or cofibrant $UR$-module in the sense of \cite{EKMM}.
+We also use homotopy cofibrant $R$-module to mean a module $M$ over $UR$ which is homotopy equivalent to a cell or cofibrant $UR$-module in the sense of \cite{EKMM}.

-Our computation is concerned with various spectra that arise chromatically.
+Our computation is concerned with various spectra that arise in chromatic homotopy theory.
+Specifically, we work with the Brown-Peterson spectrum $BP$, the truncated Brown-Peterson spectrum $\BPn$, and connective Morava $\moravaE$-theory $e_n$.
 For more information about the spectra $BP$ and $\BPn$ we recommend the modern classic \cite{GreenBook}.
-We also recommend \cite{RezkHMthm} for information on Morava $E$-theory.
-Specifically, we work with the Brown-Peterson spectrum $BP$, the truncated Brown-Peterson $\BPn$, connective Morava E-theory $e_n$.
-Their homotopy groups are
+We also recommend \cite{RezkHMthm} for information on Morava $\moravaE$-theory.
+It is shown in \cite{GHmoduli} that $\moravaE$-theory does in fact possess the structure of an $\Ei$-algebra, and hence a commutative $S$-algebra structure.
+This induces a commutative $S$-algebra structure on $e_n$.
+For a survey of chromativ homotopy theory from a modern perspective see \cite{BarthelBeaudry}.